egnascimento/productivefieldsdetection/README.md

 ## License

 ## Documentation
-This code is part of a research paper.
-Link to be included.
+This code is part of the research paper "Productive Crop Field Detection: A New Dataset and Deep Learning Benchmark Results".
+Link to be included here.